-The expat community benefits from several interesting districts, a carefully cultivated café vibe, the attraction of a stunning riverside park, as well as a chock-a-block full cultural calendar and a vibrant nightlife.
+Brisbane is renowned for the easy-going, relaxed atmosphere that inspired its playful nickname – ‘City of Sundays’.
+Still, the capital city of Queensland is filled with plenty to see, do and explore.
+Residents benefit from several interesting districts, a carefully cultivated café vibe, the attraction of a stunning riverside park, as well as a chock-full cultural calendar and a vibrant nightlife.

 Shopping in Brisbane

 Brisbane’s independent shopping scene is concentrated around inner-city Brisbane.
 Fortitude Valley and Paddington are the top spots for fashion and vintage.
 Here one can spend the day trawling second-hand bookshops, record stores and specialty stores.

 Arts and culture in Brisbane

 Brisbane is a city with some serious cultural credentials.
 The South Bank calls out to arts and culture enthusiasts, complete with the Queensland Museum, the Queensland Art Gallery and the Performing Arts Centre.
 These venues host an array of events and world-class exhibitions.
 Other cultural hotspots in Brisbane include the eclectic New Farm and Fortitude Valley.
 Walking around the city centre itself also reveals a range of public art and heritage buildings.